mrkathrotiya/AVA-Acquire-Variety-Assets-/README.md

           - Optimizing Controller's or service's method <br />
           - Optimizing Relationships between Entities <br />

-NOTE:- Make sure you prints a Logs at every action you take, it will save your vast amount of time when error or bug occurs.
+NOTE:- Make sure you prints a Logs at every action you take if you are not familier with dubugging, it will save your vast amount of time when error or bug occurs.
       - You can see example of logs in every Service's methods like add property, get property.
+      - If you not know how to dubeg, learn it! (recommanded)